jvb93/Portfolio/Projects/SpotifyExperience.md

 The Spotify Experience aims to recreate that feeling by tapping into your now-playing music on Spotify and brings in a ton of additional context about what you're listening to.
 Detailed artist and song info, analytics, the ability to queue up similar tracks, and more are available through this app.

+## Technical
+The site is written in Vue and runs almost entirely in your browser.
+It's hosted on Firebase with a CI pipeline written in Github actions which deploys on every commit to master.

+It pulls as much data as it can from the Spotify API and aggregates the rest from the Genius.com API.

+I say it runs *almost entirely* in your browser, because there is a brief exchange of oAuth tokens through a Firebase serverless function in order to preserve client secrets.